PeterMarshall29/book1/jupyternotebooks/exercise5.md

 ````
 Write functions for the following:
 a.
 Calculation of a factorial using recursion.
 b.
-Calculation of arctan using the Taylor series expansion.
+Estimation of pi using the Wallis product.
 c.
-Estimation of pi using the Wallis product.
-d.
 Generate the Fibonacci sequence to a given number of terms.

 ```{code-cell} c++
 :tags: [remove-output, skip-execution]